-- 1. The responsibilities placed on governing bodies and proprietors include: - 2.
-Making sure that the safeguarding policies & procedures in the school are effective and comply with the law at all times.
-This should include a child protection policy (reviewed at least annually and available online); and a staff behaviour policy (sometimes called a code of conduct) which should amongst other things include acceptable use of technologies staff/pupil relationships and communications including the use of social media. - 3.
-Putting in place appropriate safeguarding responses to children who go missing from education, particularly on repeat occasions. - 4.
-Appointing a Designated Safeguarding Lead who is part of the senior staff team and has this recorded on their job description in line with Annex B of Keeping Children Safe in Education 2016. - Ensuring that any safeguarding deficiencies or weaknesses within the school are remedied without delay, and informing West Sussex Safeguarding Board about the discharge of duties via the safeguarding audit. - 6.
-Ensuring that there are procedures in place to handle allegations against all staff members.
-Such allegations must be referred to the Local Authority Designated Officer. - 7.
-Recognising that neither the governing body, nor individual governors, have a role in pursuing or managing the processes associated with individual cases of child protection.
-Recognising that neither governing bodies nor individual governors have a right to know details of such cases, except when exercising their disciplinary functions in respect of allegations against staff. - 8.
-Making sure all staff have been trained appropriately and that this is updated in line with guidance. - 9.
-Ensuring that the school is contributing to inter-agency working, which includes providing a coordinated offer of early help when additional needs of children are identified. - 10.
-For e-learning, making sure that appropriate filters and appropriate monitoring systems are in place, safeguarding against potentially harmful and inappropriate online material. - 11.
-Giving consideration as to how children may be taught about safeguarding, including online, through teaching and learning opportunities, as part of providing a broad and balanced curriculum. - 12.
-Ensuring that schools create a culture of safe recruitment and, as part of that, adopt recruitment procedures that help deter, reject or identify people who might abuse children (Part Three: Safer Recruitment.
-Keeping Children Safe in Education, September 2016).
+The responsibilities placed on governing bodies and proprietors include:

+- making sure that the safeguarding policies & procedures in the school are effective and comply with the law at all times.
+This should include a Child Protection Policy (reviewed at least annually and available online); and a Staff Behaviour Policy (sometimes called a Code of Conduct) which should, amongst other things, include acceptable use of technologies staff/pupil relationships and communications including the use of social media - 2. putting in place appropriate safeguarding responses to children who go missing from education, particularly on repeat occasions - 3. appointing a designated safeguarding lead who is part of the senior staff team and has this recorded on their job description in line with Annex B of Keeping Children Safe in Education 2016 - 4. through regular review and audit, ensure that any safeguarding deficiencies or weaknesses within the school are remedied without delay. - 5. ensure that child protection records are kept securely and separately from other records and are only accessed by staff who need to. - 6. ensuring that there are procedures in place to handle allegations against all staff members.
+Such allegations must be referred to the local authority designated officer (LADO) - 7. recognising that neither the governing body, nor individual governors, have a role in pursuing or managing the processes associated with individual cases of child protection - 8. recognising that neither the governing body, nor individual governors, have a right to know details of such cases, except when exercising their disciplinary functions in respect of allegations against staff - 9. making sure all staff are familiar with the contents of part 1 of Keeping Children Safe in Education, and that all staff have been trained appropriately and that this is updated in line with guidance - 10. ensuring that the school is contributing to inter-agency working, which includes providing a coordinated offer of early help when additional needs of children are identified